-For anyone who hasn’t been a combat soldier in the Israeli army and has not had the complicated privilege of undergoing the 8-month training process, I’ll tell you about a little thing called “שבוע בלת”ם.”
+For anyone who hasn’t been a combat soldier in the Israeli army and has not had the complicated privilege of undergoing the 8-month training process, I’ll tell you about a little thing called “שבוע בלתם.”
 This is an acronym that translates into English as “an unplanned week.”
-This phrase trivializes something much more complex, but this seems to be the way in which we humans name things – in every language.
+It’s a phrase that trivializes something far more complex, but this seems to be the way in which we humans tend to characterize things – in every language.

 This “unplanned week” comes at the end of the 8 months of training, and is meant to incorporate skills and tactics that soldiers learned and mastered in the previous months.
 However, unlike weeks with clear scheduling – shooting week, camouflage week, Sergeant screaming at you for no apparent reason and making you wake up 10 times throughout the night week – this “unplanned week” holds a large-scale, multi-platoon active duty exercise that soldiers cannot anticipate and must execute.

-Laying in the dark, surrounded by women who I had crawled next to in the dirt, sung naked with in the shower, buried myself with in desert mud, and shared the same large purple bruise on our right arms after long hours of shooting, I did not think that this was something that most of us had in common.
-But the awkward chorus of me-too followed by stories of how our bodies were used without our consent showed me that it was more than our identical make and model of M-16 that we had in common.
-From boyfriends who thought that girlfriends couldn’t say “no” to uncles who confused the meaning of niece, to male friends who did not understand the word “stop,” we bonded in a way that came as a sad surprise to us all.
+Laying in the dark, surrounded by women alongside whom I had crawled next to in the dirt, sung naked with in the shower, buried myself next to in desert mud, and with whom I had matching large purple bruises on our right arms from long hours of shooting, I did not think that this was something most of us shared.
+But the awkward chorus of me-too, followed by stories of how our bodies were used without our consent showed me that it was more than our identical make and model of M-16 that we had in common.
+From boyfriends who thought that girlfriends couldn’t say “no” to uncles who confused the meaning of niece, to male friends who did not understand the word “stop,” nor the meaning of closeness in friendship, we bonded in a way that came as a sad surprise to us all.

 Our hurt and sorrow, trauma and confusion, hung in the muggy summer air, but the embrace of unspoken unity made our raggedy green sleeping bags suddenly feel impossibly comforting.
-But with severe long-term effects on our future relationships, friendships, behaviors, attitudes, feelings of loneliness, and overall mental health that our experiences would have on our lives, there was an unspoken understanding of an endless uphill battle that we would often have to fight on our own.
+With severe long-term effects on our future relationships, friendships, behaviors, attitudes, models of self, feelings of loneliness, and overall mental health, there was an unspoken understanding of an endless uphill battle that we would often have to fight on our own.

 That conversation broke a heavy silence.
 It was a major turning point for many of us in the room that night.
-For some, it was the first time they had openly spoken about what had happened to them, releasing floodgates that they had sealed shut for years in fear of shame and more hurt.
-For others who were in the room and still remained quiet, the pivotal realization that they were not alone allowed them to open up, even years later, to loved ones who never knew.
+Despite having spent an intensive 8 months together, there was a clarity and vulnerability that night that hadn’t been before.
+As if we were seeing each other for the first time – night vision goggles removed.
+For some, it was the first time they had openly spoken about what had happened to them, releasing floodgates sealed shut for years in fear of shame and more hurt.
+For others who were in the room and still remained quiet, the pivotal realization that they were not alone allowed them to open up, even in the months and years following, to loved ones who never knew.

 We were appointed with our mission at the end of the week.
-We set out on foot, in the dead of night, into a village up north.
-Our silent and steady stealth was called into action as we crept along, one after the other, trusting the woman in front of us to show us the way.
+We geared up, set out on foot in the dead of night, into a village up North.
+Our silent and steady stealth was called into action as we crept along, one after the other, trusting the woman in front of us to help lead the way.